dotnet/docs/docs/architecture/maui/accessing-remote-data.md

 The eShopOnContainers mobile app does not currently implement the circuit breaker pattern.
 However, the eShopOnContainers does.
 For more information, see [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook).

 > [!TIP]
-> Combine the retry and circuit breaker patterns
+> Combine the retry and circuit breaker patterns.

 An app can combine the retry and circuit breaker patterns by using the retry pattern to invoke an operation through a circuit breaker.
 However, the retry logic should be sensitive to any exceptions returned by the circuit breaker and abandon retry attempts if the circuit breaker indicates that a fault is not transient.